stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

              ![Configuring the EC2 Instance Security Group]({{ site.baseurl }}/images/destinations/redshift-ssh-ec2-security-group.png)
           6. When finished, click the **Review and Launch** button in the lower right corner of the page.

-      - title: "Review and launch the EC2 instance"
+      - title: "Review and launch the SSH server"
-        anchor: "review-launch-ec2-instance"
+        anchor: "review-launch-ssh-server"
         content: |
-          The last step is to review the settings for the EC2 instance and launch it.
+          The last step is to review the settings for the SSH server and launch it.

           Review the instance's settings, paying particular attention to the fields highlighted in the image below: